unball/python_simulator/README.md

 sudo ./install_dependences.sh
 ```

-* Execute the folder catkin_ws_unball run the script:
+* Into the folder catkin_ws_unball run the script:

 > Ubuntu: